ImBIOS/bun-node/readme.md

 - **build-type**: Build type (e.g. alpine, debian, slim)
 - **optional -git**: Optional git tag, an alpine image with git installed

-## Show Your Support 🌟💸
+## Show Your Support 🌟

-If you find this Docker image useful, please consider giving it a star on GitHub and Dockerhub, or even better, a donations!
-Your support encourages me to keep maintaining and improving it.
+If you find this Docker image useful, please consider giving it a ⭐ star on GitHub and Dockerhub!
+These stats tell me this code is useful for humanity and makes me prioritize maintenance.

 ## Contribution